texxasrulez/account_details/README.md

 Installation
 -------------
-Upload contents to /roundcube_location/plugins/account_details.
+Upload contents to '/roundcube_location/plugins/account_details/'.

 Copy folder named 'copy_to_web_root' into your webroot.
-Basically want your url like http(s):domain.ltd/tutorials/
+Basically want your url like 'http(s):domain.ltd/tutorials/etc/' I just have empty html index files.
+You can customized your tutorials to suit your needs and custom to your services.

-Enable plugin via config.inc.php
+Enable plugin via config.inc.php with

 $config['plugins'] = array('account_details');